 Satin Bonnet is good for hair, especially for natural hair.
-It helps to reduce frizz, tangling and wear and tear of hair from sleep.
-This tutorial is for reversible satin bonnet or hair cap.
+It helps to reduce frizz, tangling, and wear and tear of hair from sleep.
+This tutorial is for the reversible satin bonnet or hair cap.
 This reversible bonnet is easy to make and can be worn in and out as its name implies you can wear both sides.
-It could be sewn by hand or with a sewing machine.
+It could be sown by hand or with a sewing machine.
 I will use both paper and fabric to do the pictorial tutorial.
 I implore you to try using a paper and see how you get the tutorial before using fabrics.
-Leave any question you have in the comment sections.
+Leave any questions you have in the comment sections.
 Let’s get started.

 The fabrics I’m using

 Materials needed are: